YuriEvan/Mini-Project-3/README.md

 #### Mini Project 3 questions

 1.Detect and resolve problems in the data (Missing value, Outliers, Unexpected value, etc.) <br>
-i.How many customers had zero monthly revenue? <br> ii.How many columns have missing values percentage > 5%? <br>
+i.
+How many customers had zero monthly revenue? <br> ii.
+How many columns have missing values percentage > 5%? <br>
-iii.For columns, "UniqueSubs" and "DirectorAssistedCalls" remove outliers, if any <br>
+iii.
+For columns, "UniqueSubs" and "DirectorAssistedCalls" remove outliers, if any <br>

 2.Perform exploratory analysis to analyze customer churn <br>
-i.Does customers with high overage minutes also have high revenue? <br>
+i.
+Does customers with high overage minutes also have high revenue? <br>
-ii.Does high number of active subscribers lead to low monthly revenue? <br>
+ii.
+Does high number of active subscribers lead to low monthly revenue? <br>
-iii.Does credit rating have an impact in churn rate? <br>
+iii.
+Does credit rating have an impact in churn rate? <br>

 3.Create additional features to help predict churn <br>
-i.Percent of current active subs over total subs <br>
+i.
+Percent of current active subs over total subs <br>
-ii.Percent of recurrent charge to monthly charge <br>
+ii.
+Percent of recurrent charge to monthly charge <br>
-iii.Percent of overage minutes over total monthly minutes <br>
+iii.
+Percent of overage minutes over total monthly minutes <br>

 4.Build classification model to predict customer churn <br>
-i.Build a simple logistic regression model to predict churn and evaluate model accuracy on test data set <br>
+i.
+Build a simple logistic regression model to predict churn and evaluate model accuracy on test data set <br>
-ii.Build Random Forest classifier to compare model accuracy over the logistic regression model <br>
+ii.
+Build Random Forest classifier to compare model accuracy over the logistic regression model <br>
-iii.Identify most important features impacting churn (Model evaluation metrics to be used: GINI, AUC, Precision and Recall) <br>
+iii.
+Identify most important features impacting churn (Model evaluation metrics to be used: GINI, AUC, Precision and Recall) <br>

 5.Use the hold out data provided to predict churners using the best model identified in step 4 <br>